There are plenty of good reasons to learn a foreign language in India.

-Of all the people I’ve surveyed, met, taught, and listened to over thirteen years, Job Opportunities & Career Options in Foreign Languages are the single most influential factor in studying a new language.
+Of all the people I’ve surveyed, met, taught, and listened to over thirteen years, a career in foreign languages is the single most important factor people choose to study a new language.

 - The Career Mindset

-- Career Options in Foreign Languages
+- Career in Foreign Languages

 - Job Opportunities After Learning Foreign Languages

 - Final Thought